 Faculty, Staff, and Contracted Staff Members are eligible to use the DISH Food Pantry.
-Our pantry offers flexible and convenient on-campus pick-ups in our new refrigerated lockers as well as Grab & Go Hours during the week.
+Our pantry offers flexible and convenient on-campus pick-ups in B101 and our refrigerated lockers as well as Grab & Go Hours during the week.
 Visit Using the DISH for more information!

 - Please fill out the intake form to verify your employment at Bunker Hill

 - Once completed, you will receive a follow-up email with your username and PIN to log into Smart Choice.